 And an overwhipped meringue?
 This is a little bit harder to do, but an overwhipped meringue will break because all the air bubbles that have been created have started to pop.
 It will go from stiff peaks to a weepy mess.
 And unfortunately, there is no saving it.
 But this is less common, especially if significant sugar is added.

-- Clean your mixing bowl and whisk attachment well: Whenever making a meringue, I always rewash by hand my bowl and whisk with hot soapy water.
-I dry it, and then wipe it down with a thin coating of white vinegar.
+- Clean your mixing bowl and whisk attachment well: Whenever making a meringue, I always rewash my bowl and whisk with hot, soapy water by hand.
+I dry it and then wipe it down with a thin coating of white vinegar.
 This ensures there are no leftover stops of grease, which could prevent the meringue from whipping up properly.

-- Use your hands to separate the egg: I find using my hands to be the easiest way to separate the eggs, but also to ensure not egg yolks get into the egg whites.
+- Use your hands to separate the egg: I find using my hands to be the easiest way to separate the eggs and to ensure that egg yolks do not get into the egg whites.
 Egg yolk streaks in the egg whites could prevent them from whipping up.

-- Use a smaller pot for the double boiler: You make have noticed in the photo above that I'm using a pretty small pot for my double boiler, and this is very strategically.
-I like to keep the heat on the bottom because it helps ensures no crystalized sugars on the side of the bowl (see my second tip below for an elaboration on this).
+- Use a smaller pot for the double boiler: You may have noticed in the photo above that I'm using a pretty small pot for my double boiler, and this is very strategic.
+I like to keep the heat on the bottom because it helps ensure that there are no crystalized sugars on the side of the bowl (see my second tip below for an elaboration on this).

-- Use an instant read thermometer: The egg whites need to be cooked to a temperature of about 160ºF to ensure the egg whites are cooked through to be safe to eat, and this makes it more stable.
-An instant read thermometer reads the temperature quickly and accurately.
-If you are really stuck and don't have a thermometer, cook the egg whites until the sugar has fully dissolved (you can rub the mixture between your fingers to check) and until the mixture is thickened and started to get glossy.
+- Use an instant-read thermometer: The egg whites need to be cooked to a temperature of about 160ºF to ensure they are cooked through and safe to eat.
+This makes them more stable.
+An instant-read thermometer reads the temperature quickly and accurately.
+If you are really stuck and don't have a thermometer, cook the egg whites until the sugar has fully dissolved (you can rub the mixture between your fingers to check) and until the mixture is thickened and starts to get glossy.

 Popular Ways to Use Swiss Meringue